VoxaAI/voxa/docs/dialogflow-platforms.rst

 - Button Template
 You need to include in your controller the following field: ``facebookButtonTemplate``, which takes an object with an array of buttons to be taken as items in a list of buttons.
-For more information about the button template, check how to add a `List Template <https://developers.facebook.com/docs/messenger-platform/send-messages/template/list>`_.
+For more information about the button template, check how to add a `Button Template <https://developers.facebook.com/docs/messenger-platform/send-messages/template/button>`_.

 .. code-block:: javascript
   const {